The Current AI Universe — What Leaders and Decision Makers Need to Know

 Improved decision-making and reduced uncertainty.

-3.2 Generative AI (ChatGPT, Gemini, Copilot and others)
+3.2 Generative AI

 AI that generates content — text, images, audio, code or summaries — based on prompts and context it is given.